 Let’s look at these separately.

-COLA for Retirement Pay and VA Disability Benefits
+COLA for Retirement Pay, VA Disability Benefits, & Social Security Benefits

 This is a good thing, because the CPI-W showed a negative inflation rate, resulting in no COLA increase in 2016.
 So military and veteran compensation for certain benefits will remain flat instead of increasing as they do in most years.